madumas/dateblock/README.md

-**dateblock** is a simple JavaScript node.js library to determine the first Ethereum block after a specific date
+**dateblock** is a simple JavaScript node.js library to estimage the Ethereum block matching a specific date and time.

+It determines the block from the blocktime by doing a doing several requests to an ethereum node until it finds a block that is 1 block before or after the desired time.

 ## Usage